Deck AND SIDEBOARD Rules

 Multiplayer Recommendations

-Maybe the best way to play Magic “for fun”, even in Primordial.
+Maybe one of the best way to play Magic “for fun”, even in Primordial.

 - 3 players: free for all.